-Two Methods for Lower Eyelid Blepharoplasty
+Two Methods for Lower Eyelid Blepharoplasty Procedure

-Transcutaneous Incision (Lower-Lid Incision)
+Transcutaneous Lower Eyelid Blepharoplasty (Lower-Lid Incision)

-Many surgeons approach lower eyelid blepharoplasty for eye bags by making an incision through the skin, just below the eyelash line.
+Many surgeons approach lower eyelid blepharoplasty for eye bags by making an incision through the skin, just below the lash line.
 This provides access to the underlying tissue so that fat can be manipulated and excess skin can be tightened.
 Depending on the skill of the surgeon, no scar should be visible after the procedure.
 However, patients with darker skin may experience darker pigmentation along the incision line.
 This type of procedure requires precise delicacy and careful manipulation of the tissues in the lower lid, lest they become damaged.

-Transconjunctival Blepharoplasty (Inside-the-Lid Incision)
+Lower Eyelid Transconjunctival Blepharoplasty (Inside-the-Lid Incision)

 This procedure refers to the reduction and sculpting of the fat pockets from behind the eyelids.
 With this type of procedure, the incision is made inside the eyelid.
 This incision offers clear benefits: There are no outside scars, and the shape of the eye is typically better preserved.
-It also one of the least traumatic surgeries that can be performed to the fragile support network that must maintain the integrity of the eye.
+It is also one of the least traumatic surgical procedures that can be performed to the fragile support network that must maintain the integrity of the eye.

 What is Involved in Lower Eyelid Blepharoplasty for Eye Bags?